PyMoDAQ/PyMoDAQ/documentation/usage/modules/DAQ_Scan.rst

 Scan Flow
 *********
-The top of the settings panel is comprised of buttons to set, start and stop a scan.
+The top of the settings panel is comprised of buttons to set, start and stop a scan as well as quit the application.

 .. |start| image:: /image/DAQ_Scan/start_scan.png
     :width: 60pt